mrehkopf/n64rgb-1/generalRGBmod/README.md

 _Final remark on IGR_:
 However, as the communication between N64 and the controller goes over a single wire, sniffing the input is not an easy task (and probably my solution is not the best one).
 This together with the lack of an exhaustive testing (many many games out there as well my limited time), I'm looking forward to any incomming issue report to furhter improve this feature :)

+### **NEW**: Switches for De-Blur (alternative installation type)

+To use switches for de-blur (similar to viletims board) on can set the jumper _J12_ on the board.
+This deactivates the IGR functionalities and the user can use the in-/ouputs for controller and reset for switches.

+These switches are used as on viletims commercial board: **A**uto and **M**anual.
+The corresponding inputs are _Ctrl_ and _Rst#_, respectively.
+On newer boards (September 2017 and later) these pads are relabeled with _Ctrl/ A_ and _Rst#/ M_.

+If pad _Ctrl/ A_ is shorted to GND via a switch, the de-blur heuristic is used to switch de-blur on and off.
+If pad _Rst#/ M_ is shorted to GND via a switch, the de-blur is forced to be on (beats heuristic).

+**Note**:
+_J12_ is connected to pin 66 of the CPLD.
+Next to it is pin 65 which is connected to GND.
+If you have an older version of the board (August 2017 and earlier) running with the current firmware (September 2017 and later) you can short pin 65 and 66 to activate the alternative installation type.

 ### Low Pass Filter Bypass Mode of the THS7374